Request Free Consultation.

 The process for filing a workers’ compensation claim varies by state, but in Pennsylvania, employees must report their injury to their employer as soon as possible.
 The employer will then file a claim with their workers’ compensation insurance carrier, and the employee will receive medical treatment as needed.

 Once a claim is approved, the employee will receive benefits to cover medical expenses, lost wages, and any other related costs.
 The amount of benefits depends on the severity of the injury and the laws in the state where the employee works.
-Some states also offer vocational rehabilitation services to help injured workers return to their job or find new employment.
+Some states also offer vocational rehabilitation services to help injured workers return to their jobs or find new employment.

 One of the most significant advantages of workers’ compensation is that it is a “no-fault” system.
 This means that regardless of who was at fault for the injury or illness, the employee is entitled to benefits.
 This is intended to provide injured employees with financial support and to avoid lengthy legal battles to determine fault.